haskell/cabal/Cabal/doc/cabal-commands.rst

 the use of other v2-style commands, so it is not recommended to use them inside a project directory.

-This command will modify the environment in the "local.env" file in the current directory:
+This command will modify the environment in the ``local.env`` file in the current directory:

 ::